monicah79/Enumerable-project/README.md

 ### Tech Stack <a name="tech-stack"></a>

 how to use a module inside your class.
-For this we created a class MyList and a module MyEnumerable. our module MyEnumerable will implement a subset of the functionality of Enumerable
+For this we created a class MyList and a module MyEnumerable. our module MyEnumerable will implement a subset of the functionality of Enumerable.
+The methods in the module will be used inside the MyList class to perform some operations on the list of items.

 <details>